 Slips, Trips and Falls

-- 70% of falls actually occur on flat/level surfaces.
+- Many of these falls actually occur on flat/level surfaces.

-- Slip and falls are the number one cause of accidents in Hotels, Restaurants and Public Buildings.
+- Slip and falls are the number one cause of accidents in public buildings, hotels and restaurants.

 - Falls are the most common cause of injury visits to an emergency room.